CatalogueOfLife/backend/README.md

 1. Maven 3
 1. Postgres 11

-## Run the CoL applications locally
+## Run the CoL WS application locally
-### colplus-admin
-1. cd into `colplus-admin`
-1. Run `mvn clean install` to build your application
-1. create a local [config.yml](colplus-admin/src/main/resources/config.yaml) file
-1. On the first run init a new, empty database with `java -jar target/colplus-admin-1.0-SNAPSHOT.jar initdb config.yml`
-1. Start application with `java -jar target/colplus-admin-1.0-SNAPSHOT.jar server config.yml`
-1. To check that your application is running enter url `http://localhost:8080`

-### colplus-ws
 1. cd into `colplus-ws`
 1. Run `mvn clean install` to build your application
 1. create a local [config.yml](colplus-ws/src/main/resources/config.yaml) file
+1. On the first run init a new, empty database with `java -jar target/colplus-admin-1.0-SNAPSHOT.jar initdb config.yml`
 1. Start application with `java -jar target/colplus-ws-1.0-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter url `http://localhost:8080`